rivaquiroga/quarto-typst-r/README.md

 ## Preparing for the workshop

-You will need recents versions of both Quarto and R:
+You will need recent versions of both Quarto and R:

 - R >= 4.2
 - [Quarto >= 1.6](https://quarto.org/docs/get-started/)